 The truth is that we don’t know how much time we have in life.

-We didn’t know before the terrorist attacks, and we don’t know now.
+We didn’t know before the shooting and attempted mail bombs, and we don’t know now.
 But we can live each day in as satisfying a way as possible, telling and showing the people that we love how much we value them, handling ourselves in the best way we can, digging deep to find a little more patience for the people around us, savoring the everyday pleasures in life.

 If you’re someone who doesn’t have a warm, loving family, making a commitment to cultivating friendships is especially important.